pts/locfileorg/design/storage.md

 * QUICKTAG: Adding and removing tags on a single file is fast.

-* QUICKSHOW: Showing the tags a single file is fast.
+* QUICKSHOW: Showing the tags a single file has is fast.

 * QUICKSEARCH: Listing all files matching the specified query (e.g. having all specified tags) is fast.
 It should scale for a local filesystem with 10 million files, 1 million files with tags, 10 000 directories.
 In many cases below a search is done by a sequential scan of all (or many) files, which is way too slow, especially on a HDD.
 To improve this, an index can be introduced: searching in the index is faster, but the index may be stale, and updating the index may take a long time (i.e. several hours).
 See in the section below for index options.